Measuring sampling plan utility in post-marketing surveillance of medical products: Sampling plans in supply chains

-PMS is an iterative process of data collection and analysis.
-This process is usually conducted for a single designated class of medical products.
-For instance, elevated malaria incidence, or interest in malarial parasite resistance \parencite{chikowe2015}, may motivate an iteration of PMS for anti-malarial products.
-PMS requires sufficient procurement, transportation, and testing resources.
-The availability of these resources is often subject to funding and approval procedures.
-As a result, PMS data are often produced in batches as these procedures are completed.
+PMS is an iterative process of data collection and analysis, centered on WHO's framework of prevention, detection, and response \parencite{who2017-2}.
+This process is usually conducted for a single class of medical products.
+For instance, elevated malaria incidence, or interest in malarial parasite resistance \parencite{chikowe2015}, may motivate a PMS iteration for anti-malarial products.
+The availability of procurement, transportation, and testing resources is subject to funding and approval procedures.
+PMS data are often produced in batches as these procedures are completed.

-Figure \ref{fig:PMSiteration} illustrates the iterative process for PMS of a designated product class.
+Figure \ref{fig:PMSiteration} illustrates the iterative PMS process.
 Step 1 is forming the sampling plan.
-Current practice for sampling plan development centers on a risk-based framework \parencite{nkansah2018}.
-Regulators assess the SFP risk of locations as a function of geography, disease burden, and other inputs.
+Current practice centers on the Medicines Risk-based Surveillance framework and web tool \parencite{nkansah2018}.
+Regulators assess locations' SFP risk as a function of geography, disease burden, past corrective actions, and other inputs.
 These assessments inform choices of where to sample.
+In our experience in low-resource settings, a plan may comprise collection of a few dozen to a few thousand samples for a single PMS iteration.

-Step 2 is procurement of the samples per the sampling plan.
-Regulator may procure any available product of the designated class, or regulators may choose among products that reflect different supply-chain paths.
-A supply-chain path is the list of supply-chain locations visited by a product.
-For instance, a store may sell multiple brands of anti-malarial medication from distinct manufacturers.
-Regulators may opt to procure all available products, or a subset of such products.
+Step 2 is sample procurement, where locations designated by the plan are visited.
+Regulators may procure any available product of the designated class, or regulators may choose among products that reflect different supply-chain paths.
+Each product has an associated supply-chain path that is a list of locations visited by a product.
 Frequently, the full path is unavailable and only partial information such as a manufacturer or distributor label can be accessed.
-However, track-and-trace systems that record most or all of a sample's supply-chain path are becoming more widespread \parencite{rotunno2014}.
+With increased use of track-and-trace systems, most or all of a sample's supply-chain path will become known \parencite{rotunno2014}.
+We assume that each product has a label for the visited location and one upstream location, and products are randomly sampled across paths.

-Step 3 is testing samples against product registration specifications. \citet{kovacs2014} described a variety of testing methods used in PMS, ranging from visual inspection to X-ray diffraction analysis.
-Some testing methods provide an array of measurements for the sample, such as the amount of active pharmaceutical ingredient or the amount of impurities.